isc-projects/isc-dnssec-guide/src/signing.rst

    ; Delete: 20210731000000 (Sat Jul 31 01:00:00 2021)
    example.com.
 IN DNSKEY 256 3 8 AwEAAfel66...LqkA7cvn8=

+(The actual key is truncated here for to improve readability.)

 Below is a complete list of each of the metadata fields, and how each one affects the signing of your zone:

-1. *Created*: A record of the date on which the key was created.
-It is not used in calculations, it is just present for documentation purposes.
+1. *Created*: This records the date on which the key was created.
+It is not used in calculations; it is useful simply for documentation purposes.

-2. *Publish*: Sets the date on which a key is to be published to the zone.
-After that date, the key will be included in the zone but will not be used to sign it.
+2. *Publish*: This sets the date on which a key is to be published to the zone.
+After that date, the key is included in the zone but is not used to sign it.
 This allows validating resolvers to get a copy of the new key in their cache before any there are any resource records signed with it.
-By default, if not specified during creation time, this is set to the current time, meaning the key will be published as soon as ``named`` picks it up.
+By default, if not specified at creation time, this is set to the current time, meaning the key is published as soon as ``named`` picks it up.

-3. *Activate*: Sets the date on which the key is to be activated.
-After that date, resource records will be signed with the key.
-By default, if not specified during creation time, this is set to the current time, meaning the key will be used to sign data as soon as ``named`` picks it up.
+3. *Activate*: This sets the date on which the key is to be activated.
+After that date, resource records are signed with the key.
+By default, if not specified during creation time, this is set to the current time, meaning the key is used to sign data as soon as ``named`` picks it up.

-4. *Revoke:* Sets the date on which the key is to be revoked.
-After that date, the key will be flagged as revoked.
-It will be included in the zone and will be used to sign it.
+4. *Revoke:* This sets the date on which the key is to be revoked.
+After that date, the key is flagged as revoked.
+It is still included in the zone and used to sign it.
 This is used to notify validating resolvers that this key is about to be removed or retired from the zone.
-(This state is not used in normal day to day operations.
-See `RFC 5011 <https://tools.ietf.org/html/rfc5011>`__ to understand the circumstances where it may be used.)
+(This state is not used in normal day-to-day operations.
+See :rfc:`5011` to understand the circumstances where it may be used.)

-5. *Inactive*: Sets the date on which the key is to become inactive.
+5. *Inactive*: This sets the date on which the key is to become inactive.
-   After that date, the key will still be included in the zone, but it will not be used to sign it.
+   After that date, the key is still included in the zone, but it is no longer used to sign it.
 This sets the "expiration" or "retire" date for a key.

-6. *Delete*: Sets the date on which the key is to be deleted.
-After that date, the key will no longer be included in the zone, but it continues to exist on the file system or key repository.
+6. *Delete*: This sets the date on which the key is to be deleted.
+After that date, the key is no longer included in the zone, but it continues to exist on the file system or key repository.

 This can be summarized as follows: